Bathroom Layout Guidelines and Requirements

 When you need to share but space is limited, this master bathroom layout makes perfect sense.
 The large tub is framed by an alcove with end shelves for added storage, and the double vanity saves space with shallow ends.
 The walk-in shower saves money because it doesn't require a door.

 Whatever the size of your bath, keep in mind that the more walls that contain plumbing pipes, the higher the price tag.
 If you're building new and budget is a concern, limit plumbing fixtures to one wall.
 If you're remodeling, try to keep load-bearing walls where they are and avoid rerouting plumbing and electrical lines.
 In all cases, remember that varied rooflines, curved walls, arches, bump-outs, and other character-enhancing features will drive up your total price tag.

 With the layout in place, you can begin to think about design.
 Collect images of bathrooms you like, and then find the common themes to determine your style.
+Are you a fan of modern bathroom design or is a country-cottage bathroom more your style?
+Do you love the crisp, clean look of a white bathroom or is a bold, brilliant red bathroom more appealing?
 Heading to the store with a clear vision will make it much easier to whittle down the choices for cabinets, hardware, and other finishes.

 Bathroom Planning Guideline: Door Entry

 Recommended: The clear opening of a doorway should be at least 34 inches wide.
 This requires a minimum 2-foot-10-inch door.
 If the existing structure precludes changing the opening, then a minimum 2-foot door is allowable.

 Recommended: No entry or fixture door should interfere with another door or the safe use of the fixtures and cabinets.

 Bathroom Planning Guideline: Clear Space